texas-robocamp/texas-robocamp.github.io/tutorials/welcome/welcome.md

 ## Cups

 You have received a pair of cups which are taped to each other.

+{% include note.html content="Actually, you didn't.
+We accidentally locked them in the workshop that we'll be in tomorrow.
+For today, just raise your hand when you need help." %}

 One is red.
 One is blue.
 At this time, you should place your pair of cups on top of the computer monitor in front of you, with the blue cup facing up.

 * When the red cup is facing upward, it means: